Bouvet-deler/container-workshop/part4/part4.md

 SvelteKit server side modules: https://kit.svelte.dev/docs/server-only-modules

-## 4.6 Creating a network for the BE and FE to communicate
+## 4.6 Creating a network for the DB and application to communicate

 ```bash
 podman network create todo